secure-systems-lab/code-style-guidelines/README.md

 One of Guido's key insights in building Python is that code is read much more often than it is written.
-The guidelines provided here are intended to improve the readability of code and make it consistent across the wide spectrum of Python code.
-The primary goal of the code we write for Seattle is *readability*.
+The guidelines provided here are intended to improve the readability of code and make it consistent across the wide spectrum of Python code.  *readability* is the primary goal of the code written.
 The other features that your code must have are security, correctness, and robustness (notice that performance is not listed).
-The purpose of this document is to help to improve the readability of Seattle code (which I believe strongly impacts the security, correctness, and robustness).
+The purpose of this document is to help to improve the readability of Secure Systems Lab code (which @JustinCappos believes strongly impacts the security, correctness, and robustness).

 A style guide is about consistency.
 Consistency within a project is very